Corporate Governance Guidelines

 11. ANNUAL PERFORMANCE EVALUATION

 The Board will conduct an annual self-evaluation to determine whether it and its committees are functioning effectively.
 The Nominating and Corporate Governance Committee will receive comments from all Directors and report annually to the Board with an assessment of the Board’s performance.
 This will be discussed with the full Board following the end of each fiscal year.
 The assessment will focus on the Board’s contribution to the Company and specifically focus on areas in which the Board or management believes that the Board could improve.

 The Company has established several means for employees, stockholders and other interested persons to communicate their concerns to the Board.
 If the concern relates to the Company’s financial statements, accounting practices or internal controls, the concern may be submitted in writing to the Chairperson of the Audit Committee in care of the Company’s Secretary at the Company’s headquarters address.
 If the concern relates to the Company’s governance practices, business ethics or corporate conduct, the concern may be submitted in writing to the Chairperson of the Nominating and Corporate Governance Committee in care of the Company’s Secretary at the Company’s headquarters address.
-If the concern is intended for the non-management presiding Director or the non-management or independent Directors as a group, the concern may be submitted in writing to such Director(s) in care of the Company’s Secretary at the Company’s headquarters address.
+If the concern is intended for the Lead Director or the non-management or independent Directors as a group, the concern may be submitted in writing to such Director(s) in care of the Company’s Secretary at the Company’s headquarters address.
 If the employee, stockholder or other interested person is unsure as to which category his or her concern relates, he or she may submit it in writing to the Board or any one of the Directors in care of the Company’s Secretary at the Company’s headquarters address.